thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 *Something that is untested is broken.*

-If your codebase is untested then it is **very** difficult to add new features as-
+If your codebase is untested then it is **very** difficult to add new features as:

 - You don't know if that feature will work or not, and
 - The new feature could break your existing codebase.